Azerbaijani diaspora

-History of the Azerbaijani diaspora

-The main migration of Azerbaijani people occurred at the same time of Turkic migration between the 6th and 11th centuries (the Early Middle Ages), when they spread across most of Central Asia and into Europe and the Middle East.
-In the following centuries the local population began to be assimilated from the emerging Azerbaijani migrants.

 Azerbaijanis in North America

 The Azerbaijani diaspora in the United States and Canada was established in the mid-to-late 20th century.
 The Azerbaijanis have settled in the North, Central and Southern parts of the U.S. and in all major Canadian cities.
 The majority of Azerbaijanis have settled in the states of California, New Jersey, New York, Michigan, Pennsylvania, Texas and District of Columbia.
 Most Azerbaijanis living in the U.S. are migrants from Iran.

 There are several organizations connecting Azerbaijani Americans as well as Azerbaijani Canadians.

 US Azerbaijanis Network – USAN

 The US Azerbaijanis network combines all Azerbaijani, Turkish and other Diaspora and community organizations of USA, groups, societies, coalitions, networks associations and clubs.
 Purpose of this network is to bring together Azerbaijani-American potential electorate.
 Activity of USAN is to inform voters about the voting process and voter registration, to provide their participation in the American political debate, to enhance their participation in the vote and to increase voter turnout.
-Executive Director of the American Azerbaijanis Network (USAN) is Adil Bagirov.
+Executive Director of the American Azerbaijanis Network (USAN) is Adil Bagirov and it was founded in 2007.